AdolfMacro/eyeRat/README.md

 Rsound
 ```

-- RAT01.recSound(connection):
+- RAT.recSound(connection):
 First set CHUNK to 1024 and RATE (fs variable) to 44,100 .
-It then receives the recording time from the client .
+It then receives the recording time from the client/server .
 Finally, it opens a stream and saves the frames in a list with a loop and sends the list items that are in bytes.

- -  client.getSound(connection,time) :
+ -  .getSound(connection,time) :
 First, we send the recording time to the server (target) through the socket connection ; Then in the current path create a file called Voice.wav and set its [channel](https://www.wildlifeacoustics.com/resources/faqs/what-is-an-audio-channel "channel") to 2 , then we get [sampwidth](https://www.phonetik.uni-muenchen.de/forschung/BITS/TP1/Cookbook/node62.html "sampwidth") from the server (target) and finally, we receive and save the recorded audio frames from the target .